 Hong Kong, SAR China Country Report

 Government intervention in the market has traditionally been minimal; the territory's first anti-monopoly regulation only took effect in December 2015.
 The legal system, based on English common law, will continue to be a unique feature for foreign investors looking to invest in Hong Kong SAR and mainland China.
 Tax rates are low, with no tariff barriers.

-The threat from terrorism is low in Hong Kong.
+The threat from terrorism is moderate in Hong Kong.
 There has been little indication of Hong Kong being a main target for international terrorist groups.
 However, there are indications that radical actors in the anti-government camp may allegedly have the intention of instigating terrorist attacks against police, government, or pro-mainland China business assets.
-The authorities have stepped up security, mainly at airports and cargo ports.
-The Hong Kong police conduct regular counter-terrorism drills and training exercise.
+The authorities have stepped up security, mainly at airports and cargo ports, and the police conduct regular counter-terrorism drills and training exercise.

 Hong Kong has no border disputes with nearby countries and faces no immediate risk of war.
-The mainland Chinese military maintains about 5,000 lightly armed troops in Hong Kong and is capable of rapidly deploying thousands more to defend the financial centre.
+The Chinese military maintains about 6,000 armed troops in Hong Kong, and is capable of rapidly deploying thousands more to defend the territory.

 Vaccinations required to enter the country